weeebr/dizzlefolio/README.md

 If you wish to create your own market data provider, you can create your own implementation of the [MarketDataInterface](https://github.com/investbrainapp/investbrain/blob/main/app/Interfaces/MarketData/MarketDataInterface.php).
 You can refer to any existing market data implementation as an example.

-Once you've created your market data implementation, be sure add your custom provider to the Investbrain configuration file, under the interfaces section:
+Once you've created your market data implementation, be sure add your custom provider to the Dizzlefolio configuration file, under the interfaces section:

 ```php